Every country has a host of snacks that keep locals going between meals. In fact,

 Canada: poutine

-Many countries have taken the hot dog and made it their own.
+The hot dog has been appropriated and transformed by numerous nations.
 Chile’s take is the completo, a large hot dog topped with chopped avocado, tomatoes and lots of mayonnaise.
 Alternative toppings include green beans, sauerkraut, sauce américaine, fried onions, fried eggs and fries.

 China: tanghulu